mrezafarahani/cheatsheets/bash-keyboard-shortcuts/README.md

 Ctrl + v | Insert the following character literally without performing any action Ctrl + V | Paste in modern gui terminal programs like gnome-terminal Ctrl + w | Delete the word before the cursor
-Ctrl + y | Paste word or text that was cut using one of the deletion shortcuts (such as the one above) after the cursor Ctrl + z | Puts whatever you are running into a suspended background process. fg restores it.
+Ctrl + x | Toggle between the start of line and current cursor position Ctrl + y | Paste word or text that was cut using one of the deletion shortcuts (such as the one above) after the cursor Ctrl + z | Puts whatever you are running into a suspended background process. fg restores it.
 Esc + Del | Deletes previous word